Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 Go to a metric and click on the bell icon in the upper right of the page.
 Select a slack channel to receive notifications.

 To remove the slack channel from this metirc, click on "Configure" and turn off the channel.

-## Notification Triggers
-### A data problem on an experiment
-* When there is a traffic imbalance detected
-* When there is an error and the experiment results cannot be refreshed

-### A status change on an experiment
-* When an experiment changes status from `DRAFT` &rarr; `RUNNING` &rarr; `WRAP UP` &rarr; `COMPLETED`

-See more on <a href="https://docs.geteppo.com/building-experiments/experiments/experiment-status" target="_blank">experiment statuses</a>.

-### A primary or guardrail metric reached statistical significance on this experiment
-* When a primary metric or a guardrail metric on an experiment reaches statistical significance for Sequential experiments ONLY